 Cs-4 Cordyceps Sinensis has not only been proven for its similar chemical compound profile to the wild ones but also possesses even higher contents for some of the key constituents.
 Meanwhile, many double-blind, placebo-controlled clinical trials (you can find it in the major medical databases, such as PubMed, etc) have also demonstrated its therapeutic effectiveness and potency.
 More importantly, these cultivated Cs-4 Cordyceps are environment-friendly, cost-effective, quality-consistent and stable, as well as caterpillar-free.

-Maximum Balance™ Cordyceps capsule contains 100% of pure fermentative Cs-4 Cordyceps sinenisis with no starch, preservatives or other excipients contained, and manufactured in Australia with the standard of Good Manufacturing Practice (GMP).
+Maximum Balance Cordyceps capsule contains 100% pure fermentative Cs-4 Cordyceps Sinensis with no starch, preservatives or other excipients contained, and manufactured in Australia with the standard of Good Manufacturing Practice (GMP).
 Thus a high level of quality control is ensured.
-Further more, the ingredient material has to pass a series of analysis including the identification test by an independent and licensed Australian laboratory before production.
+Furthermore, the ingredient material has to pass a series of analyses including the identification test by an independent and licensed Australian laboratory before production.

 Compared with wild Cordyceps Sinensis, fermented Cs-4 Cordyceps Sinensis contains the most similar chemical profile and is even higher in some aspects.
 For instance, Adenosine, no less than 0.20%, is 20 times higher than that of a wild one (0.01%); Cordycepic Acid (D-Mannitol) >14 %, nearly doubles that of a wild one, Cordycepin 0.22%, is almost 4 times higher than a wild one.